 Need to travel on Shabbat?
 Learn about transportation options on Shabbat in Israel.

-The Rav Kav, Israel’s public transportation card
+The Rav Kav, Israel's public transport card

 The Rav Kav is Israel’s public transportation smartcard.
 It is how you pay for bus and train rides in Israel.
 On some buses (like the bus to Eilat) and on trains, you can still buy a ticket in the ticket office.
-But on most buses, you will need a Rav Kav or a public transportation payment app, which I’ll write about later.
+But on most buses, you will need a Rav Kav or a public transport payment app, which I’ll write about later.

 Where can you get the Rav Kav?